London Restaurants within a 5 minute walk of Barbican Station | Ratings, Reviews & Maps

 I recently had the pleasure of photographing a wedding at Balfour at St Barts, and I can confidently say it’s a hidden gem in the heart of London.
 This venue combines a love for English wine, exceptional food, and a stylish atmosphere, making it an unforgettable setting for any wedding or special event.

-The Kensington Photographer - 4 months ago
+The Kensington Photographer - 7 months ago

 Held a private event here (wedding).
 It was so much fun!
 Food was great, staff incredible and it was all reasonably priced.
 We had a wine tasting before which was much appreciated (thanks, Daphne!)

-Elizabeth Pearson - 10 months ago
+Elizabeth Pearson - a year ago

 We got married here in June 2023 and couldn't be happier with our venue choice.